London44380/wifidroid/README.md

 ## 🎯 About The Project

 **WifiDroid** is a powerful Android application designed for network security professionals and administrators to evaluate WiFi network resilience through controlled, high-frequency connection attempts.
-Built with Kotlin and leveraging Android's official `WifiNetworkSuggestion` API, this tool simulates connection spam attacks to identify potential DoS vulnerabilities in WiFi infrastructure [web:46][web:54].
+Built with Kotlin and leveraging Android's official `WifiNetworkSuggestion` API, this tool simulates connection spam attacks to identify potential DoS vulnerabilities in WiFi infrastructure.

 ### 🔑 Key Differentiators